Rearmament: The Essential "Coopetition" Among Small, Medium, and Large Defense Companies

 As France prepares for this potential high-intensity war, the French government is reorganizing its defense industrial and technological base (BITD) around a new approach: that of“coopetition.”
 This blend of cooperation and competition among various actors who historically operated within a client-supplier relationship represents a true Copernican revolution.

 Why?
 The French defense industry is a diverse sector, comprising innovative small and medium-sized enterprises (SMEs) such as Decomatic and Baumier, as well as major defense conglomerates like Thales and MBDA.
 Does bringing them together under a framework of coopetition hold the promise of a more agile, innovative, and sovereign defense industry?
 And what successes might this lead to?
-This is the subject of the doctoral thesis authored by Chloé Zanardi and supervised by Frédéric Le Roy and Johanna Gast.
+This is the subject of the doctoral dissertation written by Chloé Zanardi and supervised by Frédéric Le Roy and Johanna Gast.

 Defense Industrial and Technological Base (BITD)